alanjameschapman/whiteboard/docs/TESTING.md

 ### User Stories

-User Stories were assessed and checked, categorised as superuser (headteacher/admin/IT dept), teacher and student, which are both a subset of a user.
+User Stories were assessed and categorised as either superuser (headteacher/admin/IT dept), teacher or user - the latter represents both teachers and students.

-These were tracked throughout the project as GitHub issues.
+These were tracked throughout the project as [GitHub issues](https://github.com/users/alanjameschapman/projects/5).
 Links are provided to see the development notes and screenshots for each.

 #### Users (Teachers and Students)